katholiek-onderwijs-vlaanderen/sri4node/README.md

  - *array()* : A method for appending an array of parameters to the sql. (comma-separated)
 - The name of the URL parameter.
 - *db* A database object that you can use to execute extra SQL statements.
+- *count* A boolean telling you if you are currently decorating the SELECT COUNT(*) query, or the final SELECT (...) query.
+Useful for making sure some statements are not executed twice (when using the *database* object)

 All the methods on the sql object can be chained.
 It forms a simple fluent interface.
 All the supplied functions extend the SQL statement with an 'AND' clause.